-Students and employees who report sexual harassment, sexual assault, domestic violence, dating violence, sexual exploitation, or stalking to UW Oshkosh will be provided written information about campus and community resources and services available for victims/survivors.
-This information is also provided to all students and employees through this report.
+Students and employees who report sexual harassment, sexual assault, domestic or dating violence, sexual exploitation, or stalking to UW Oshkosh will be provided written information about campus and community resources and services available for victims/survivors.
+UW Oshkosh will provide appropriate supportive and protective measures regardless of whether a victim/survivor chooses to report to University Police, local law enforcement, or file a formal complaint with the University.